ErnesG/ErnesG/README.md

 Hi this is Ernesto a Full Stack Web Developer passionate about building tech solutions that simplify people's lives by leveraging the latest technologies.
-Committed to continuous learning and self-improvement while delivering solutions with cutting-edge development tools:
+Committed to continuous learning and self-improvement while delivering solutions with cutting-edge development technologies:
 - ReactJS
 - Express JS
 - ViteJs